Aubay-Data-AI/calista/README.md

 from calista import CalistaTable
 ```

-With __Calista__, you can easily analyze and diagnose your data quality, regardless of the underlying engine.
+With __Calista__, you can easily analyze your data quality, regardless of the underlying engine.
 The unified API streamlines your workflow and enables seamless integration across different environments.

 ### Example